developer-aditya/camp_finder/campfinder_specs.md

 # CampFinder Backend API Specifications

 Create the backend for a bootcamp directory website.
-The frontend/UI will be created by another team (future course).
-The html/css template has been created and can be used as a reference for functionality.
+The frontend/UI is Created Using React with Redux for state management.
 All of the functionality below needs to be fully implmented in this project.

 ### Bootcamps